Quan123tom/fir_fpga/modularized_control_system_with_noise/README.md

   * The block design of my project.
   ![The output that is produced when applying a step function of amplitude 1000](../docs/pid_whole_system.png)
   * Output(plant_state) when a step function of amplitude 1000 is applied as a setpoint.
+##Future Work
+1. ### Utilization of Fixed-Point-Arithmetic
+* Replacement of current integer only logic with Fixed-Point_Arithmatic/
+* The implementation of bit-shift scaling will allow for gain coefficients (K < 1), something essential for the stability of high frequency systems.